Registration and class enrolment

 If you are an exchange student (International Exchange or Erasmus+) and your fees are waived as part of the exchange you should be taken straight to the acceptance page without having to enter any financial information.

-We will ask your sending institution or home university to send us a sponsor letter which we will then upload to your student record.
+If your home institution will pay your tuition fees, they will send us a sponsor letter which we will then upload to your student record.
 You should not need to upload this letter yourself unless we specifically ask you to.
+You will not need to make any payment to the University of Glasgow for your tuition fees, and completion of your financial registration will not delay your class enrolment.

 As an international student you also need to attend Visa Registration as the last step in the registration process.
 This is essential to make sure you are a fully registered student at the University of Glasgow.